Payroll-Engine/PayrollEngine/Commands/README.md

 ## Release Steps

-Before you start release, ensure taht all projects have the same version.
+Before you start release, ensure that all projects have the same version.

 ### 1. Local Release
 Steps to build the release: